Peeanio/gameutils/README.md

 languages to see it how it goes.
 I will be pursuing the python version for now, and hope to have more features such as equipment and name generation, perhaps a gui version.

+The sh and c versions are depreciated.
+The python version is the main, and should be kept with the two name txt files.
+These are used for name generation.
+Apart from that, the script is portable and can be used to dump to files easily.